DNA-Spot/Trace Data core table

 Trace_ID

-In case multiple DNA Spots are connected to form 3D polymer traces of chromatin fibers (such as in ORCA; https://doi.org/10.1038/s41596-020-00478-x), this fields reports a unique identifier for the DNA trace the Spot belongs to.
-Note: this is used to connect Spots that are part of the same polymeric Trace.
-It is also used to connect data in this table with any Trace specific measurements such as nascent RNA expression, recorded in the corresponding Trace Data table.
+In ball-and-stick Chromatin Tracing experiments, tracing algorithms are used to interlink individual DNA Spots in 3D polymeric traces delineating the conformation of chromatin fibers (such as in ORCA).
+As such, this fields reports a unique identifier for the Trace each Spot belongs to.
+Note: The purpose of this field is to connect Spots that are part of the same polymeric Trace.
+It is also used to connect individual Traces recorded in this table with global Trace properties reported elsewhere in the dataset (i.e., Trace Data table and RNA Spot Data table).

 1